GeorgeQuantAnalyst/trading-bots/doc/CloseTradesAtTimeBotBybit.md

 # CloseTradesAtTimeBotBybit documentation
-Trading bot closing pending orders and position at defined time.
+A trading bot that closes pending orders and positions at a specific predefined time.

 ## Configuration
 -- Intraday